mcellteam/cellblender_tutorials/irrev_rev_uni_bi.rst

 Annotating the MDL
 -----------------------------------------------------

-We will now add additional MDL commands to the files exported by CellBlender that is needed to count the molecules as they pass through the spherical shells.
+We will now add additional MDL commands to the files exported by CellBlender.
+These commands will allow us to count the molecules as they pass through the spherical shells.
 Since in this case we would also like to output the molecular concentrations in addition to raw counts we first compute the volume (in cubic microns) of each shell.
-This, add the following variables at the beginning of your **spherical_shells.main.mdl**::
+Add the following variables to the beginning of your **spherical_shells.main.mdl**::

     vol_1 = 0.00415274 /* cubic microns */